Jack Yan: Writings and media

-He contributed chapters to Beyond Branding (2003) and Brands with a Conscience (2016), and ghost-wrote Greek designer Panos Papadopoulos's autobiography, Panos: My Life, My Odyssey (2022).
+He contributed chapters to Beyond Branding (2003) and Brands with a Conscience (2016), wrote Typography and Branding (2004), and ghost-wrote Greek designer Panos Papadopoulos's autobiography, Panos: My Life, My Odyssey (2022), for which they won a Highly Commended at the Business Book Awards 2023.
+He followed that up with the biographical Lilla boken om Panos: historien om den ikoniska badmodedesignern (2024) in Sweden.

 From 3 March 2006, he began a weekly spot on TV One's Good Morning, discussing men's issues, but resigned from that role in 2007.

 In 2020, he started as a regular panellist on Radio New Zealand's The Panel.

 He is better known outside New Zealand for his work; he has been interviewed by CNN, Business 2.0 and the UK's The Daily Telegraph.

 Politics

 In the 2008 general election Yan stood as a candidate on the Alliance party list, but no candidates for the Alliance were elected.
 He was a candidate in Wellington's 2010 mayoral election, and stood again in the 2013 elections.